Rastafari: Morality, ethics, and gender roles

 Most Rastas share a pair of fundamental moral principles known as the "two great commandments": love of God and love of neighbour.
 Many Rastas believe that to determine whether they should undertake a certain act or not, they should consult the presence of Jah within themselves.

-Rastafari promotes the idea of "living naturally", in accordance with what Rastas regard as nature's laws.
-It endorses the idea that Africa is the "natural" abode of black Africans, a continent where they can live according to African culture and tradition and be themselves on a physical, emotional, and intellectual level.
+Rastafari emphasises the idea of "living naturally".
+As an extension of this view, Africa is considered the natural abode of black Africans—a continent where they can live according to African culture and tradition, and be themselves on a physical, emotional, and intellectual level.
 Practitioners believe that Westerners and Babylon have detached themselves from nature through technological development and thus have become debilitated, slothful, and decadent.
-Some Rastas express the view that they should adhere to what they regard as African laws rather than the laws of Babylon, thus defending their involvement in certain acts which may be illegal in the countries that they are living in, for example defending the smoking of cannabis as a religious sacrament.
+Some Rastas also believe they should adhere to African laws rather than the laws of Babylon, potentially putting them at odds with the law of the countries in which they currently live.
 In emphasising this Afrocentric approach, Rastafari expresses overtones of black nationalism.

-The scholar Maureen Warner-Lewis observed that Rastafari combined a "radical, even revolutionary" stance on socio-political issues, particularly regarding race, with a "profoundly traditional" approach to "philosophical conservatism" on other religious issues.
-Rastas typically look critically upon modern capitalism with its consumerism and materialism.
-They favour small-scale, pre-industrial and agricultural societies.
-Some Rastas have promoted activism as a means of achieving socio-political reform, while others believe in awaiting change that will be brought about through divine intervention in human affairs.
-In Jamaica, Rastas typically do not vote, derogatorily dismissing politics as "politricks", and rarely involve themselves in political parties or unions.
-The Rasta tendency to believe that socio-political change is inevitable opens the religion up to the criticism from the political left that it encourages adherents to do little or nothing to alter the status quo.
+The scholar Maureen Warner-Lewis observed that Rastafari combined a "radical, even revolutionary" stance on socio-political issues, particularly regarding race, with a "profoundly traditional" approach on other issues.
+Rastas typically look critically upon modern capitalism, instead favouring small-scale, pre-industrial and agricultural societies.
+Some Rastas have promoted activism for socio-political reform, while others believe in awaiting change that will be brought about through divine intervention.
+In Jamaica, Rastas typically do not vote, dismissing politics as "politricks", and rarely involve themselves in political parties or unions.
+The Rasta tendency to believe that socio-political change is inevitable opens the religion up to the criticism from the political left that it discourages attempts to alter the status quo.
 Other Rastas do engage in political activism; the Ghanaian Rasta singer-songwriter Rocky Dawuni for instance was involved in campaigns promoting democratic elections, while in Grenada, many Rastas joined the People's Revolutionary Government formed in 1979.